Free Shipping on orders over $68

 Soap is a Surfactant

 Soap functions effectively as a natural surfactant, a type of compound that has the unique ability to lower the surface tension of liquids, particularly water.
 The science behind this is quite fascinating.
-When soap is mixed with water, it disrupts the cohesive forces between water molecules.
-These forces typically cause water to behave as a high-tension liquid, which is why droplets bead up on surfaces.
+Soap mixed with water disrupts water’s cohesive forces, reducing surface tension and preventing droplets from beading up.

 By introducing soap, which contains specific molecular structures, the attraction between water molecules is weakened.
 This allows water to spread out more easily and interact more effectively with other substances, especially oil and grease, which normally do not mix well with water.